Frequently Asked Questions

 Practice experience can be a useful qualification for admission, but is not required.
-Applicants must have their J.D. degrees when they apply for admission to the Ph.D. program.
-For that reason, applicants for the Ph.D. in Law will have had at least one year of post-law school experience of some kind.
+Applicants must complete their J.D. degree before enrolling in the Ph.D. in Law Program.
+This means students may apply during their third year of law school, but most applicants will have had at least one year of post-law school experience of some kind.
 Often that experience will be a clerkship, but it may also be experience of a different kind, including law practice, a public interest fellowship, government work, or even experience in a pursuit largely unrelated to law.
 The Ph.D. admissions committee also welcomes applications from candidates with a number of years of post-law school experience.
 Applicants who have spent more than a couple of years after law school in practice should relate their practice experience to their scholarly agenda or use their personal statements to explain their change in direction.

 2. I have a clerkship, or intend to apply for clerkships, following graduation.
 Can I take a leave from the Ph.D. program to take a clerkship?